X-Men: The Last Stand: Cast

-A mutant who was a student of Xavier's School with a grudge against his former friend Bobby Drake, Pyro has the ability to manipulate fire, generated through wrist-mounted lighters.
+A mutant who was a student of Xavier's School with a grudge against his former friend Bobby Drake, Pyro can manipulate fire, generated through wrist-mounted lighters.
 Stanford stated that with the Brotherhood, Pyro "is allowed to fully explore his power" for lacking moral restraints.
 The actor was comfortable with returning to the role, particularly for following The Hills Have Eyes (2006), which had an exhausting shoot in the Moroccan desert, while Pyro was nowhere near as physically demanding – "My character's pretty much stand-and-deliver, stand there and throw fire at people.
 There's no acrobatics."